-Playlist for Put the Needle On the Record with Billy Jam - May 9, 2008
+Favoriting Put The Needle On The Record with Billy Jam: Playlist from May 9, 2008 Favoriting

-Hip-hop and rap.
-Yeah, that's where my heart's at.
-But any genre will fit as long as it ain't crap!
+Hip-hop and rap, that's where my heart's at.
+But I'll play anything so long as it ain't crap!

 PE

-Chris & Ray U Dont Walk U Run from Milpitas CA - lived near Peanut Butter Wolf - this was their indie release 12" 1988 2:15:18 (Real)
+Chris & Ray U Dont Walk U Run Favoriting 1988 from Milpitas CA - lived near Peanut Butter Wolf - this was their indie release 12" 2:15:18 (Pop-up)

 Music behind DJ: